Towards a History of Everything (part II)

 The Vision Collapses

-A journey to Sápmi in 1695 laid the groundwork for such a project.
+The journey to Sápmi in 1695 laid the groundwork for such a project.
 Under the title Laponia Illustrata, he announced a work in twelve volumes that would unfold a ‘history of everything there is in the north’.

-Before the fire, only one volume of the Laponia had appeared in print.
-However, already in that book, Rudbeck had made use of linguistic speculations as a signature mode of reasoning.
-They featured in the lengthy digressions he wove around names such as ‘Charon’ (whom he associated with the ferryman over the Dalälven) or those of birds he saw (and shot) on the further journey north.2
+Already in that book, Rudbeck had made use of linguistic speculations as a signature mode of reasoning.
+They featured in the lengthy digressions he wove around names and beings, such as ‘Charon’ (whom he associated with the ferryman over the Dalälven) or the birds he saw and shot on the further journey north.3

 Slash and Burn